 * Cue the autism awareness movement. *

-Since then, autism advocates have been so successful in spreading awareness that today, most people do know what autism is.
-Most of us even know someone with autism or are personally affected by it in some way.
+Since then, much has changed.
+Autism advocates have been so successful in spreading awareness that today, most people do know what autism is.
+Most of us know someone with autism or are personally affected by it in some way.
 As a whole, it is safe to say that most people are now, at least, aware of autism.

 Mission accomplished, right?